DanCrank/tank-bot-mk1/README.md

 use of RPLIDAR requires the non-standard library https://github.com/robopeak/rplidar_arduino

+IMPORTANT NOTE: at the time of this writing, the RPLidar Adruino library has a bug.
+The RPLidar::begin method is declared to return bool but it does not actually return a value.
+In my testing, this caused the controller to lock up.
+This can be fixed by editing the files RPLidar.h and RPLidar.cpp and changing the RPLidar::begin method to return void in both places.

 the RPLIDAR is connected as generally described in the documentation (see http://www.robopeak.net/data/doc/rplidar/appnote/RPLDAPPN01-rplidar_appnote_arduinolib-enUS.pdf)